furqattrade/DMR/README.md

 You can test the whole flow of the solution this way:

 1. Run `docker compose up -d`.
-2. Run a simple server to read messages coming to `OUTGOING_MESSAGE_ENDPOINT`: `node scripts/test-server.js`.
-This emulates an external service in agent cluster.
+2. Run `node scripts/test-server.js`.
+This starts a simple server to read messages coming to `OUTGOING_MESSAGE_ENDPOINT`.
+It emulates an external service in Agent A cluster.
 3. Run this command to send a message in [the proper format](#sending-messages) through `dmr-agent-b`:

 ```bash